Challenges — Concept — A Neighbourhood full of Maths — Research Project — Publications — Conferences — Videos — Teacher Feedback

 — My Book of Numbers where I can collect my creative treasures around Numberland, maybe some activity sheets, definitely colouring pages of the number characters and a table to stamp the visits to Numberland.
 Highly treasured by children and a good documentation of a child’s development.

-— Plennnty of room for creativity, own ideas and needs, for free play, for cross-curricular activities – and to connect with things us children love and need.
+— Plennnnty of room for creativity, own ideas and needs, for free play, for cross-curricular activities – and to connect with things us children love and need.

 — Games and Activities Each visit to Numberland can be the basis for lots of activities around the specific Number of the Week.
 Fun active games, related songs or rhymes, designing or moulding, exploring specific questions, sports or outdoor activities – whatever is part of the term anyway or an objective can be brought in.